 Once you’ve selected and saved your mature content settings, videos with the rating you’ve chosen to filter out will no longer show up in your search results.

 If you come across a video that doesn't match your mature content settings in your feed, in a group or channel, or elsewhere on the site, the thumbnail of the video will be replaced by a warning.
-You can either heed this warning or click "I still want to watch this video" to hide the warning.
+You can either heed this warning or click "Show me the video" to hide the warning.